Michelle Hunter's "Transient" Shawl Knit-Along ...

 The final Transient Shawl will feature different stitch pattern with each color change.
 You will find yourself racing to the next color change to find out what comes next!
 Imagine how much prettier the real version will be with multiple stitch patterns inserted at the thirteen color changes.

 As always, we're delighted to help you find all the information you'll need to join the knit along and knit the project!

-The Transient Shawl Knit-Along will start Thursday, April 5th, 2018.
+The Transient Shawl Knit-Along started Thursday, April 5th, 2018.

 by Michelle Hunter